 *Placement decisions are made with the student's certification needs as the top priority and may be made outside of the partner schools if necessary.

 NCUE works with all ISU colleges and departments to find student teaching placements in Chicago that match the requirements for certification for each program.
 We place ISU students from Elementary Education, Early Childhood Education, Middle Level Education, Bilingual Education, Special Education, Secondary Education (all content areas), Foreign Languages, Music, Art, Theatre, Health, and Physical Education.
 For more information on the PICS program, contact Jennifer O'Malley.

 The Chicago PDS provides Elementary and Bilingual majors with an opportunity to have a year-long experience in Chicago.
 In the first semester, PDS students are in CPS classrooms with students three days per week and have the opportunity to experience two schools in two different Chicago communities.
 Students also finish their remaining coursework two days per week, and are taught on site by ISU faculty based in Chicago.
 In the second semester, students return to one of their fall school sites for formal student teaching.
-For more information on the Chicago PDS, contact Lois La Galle.
+For more information on the Chicago PDS, contact Marypat Robertson.